Ella Havelka: Career

 After graduating from the Australian Ballet School, she was not offered a place with The Australian Ballet.
 Therefore, in 2009, she joined Bangarra Dance Theatre, an Indigenous Australian contemporary dance company, and made her debut with Fire – A Retrospective, and continued to perform in the company's other productions.

 In 2012, Havelka danced Stephen Page's Warumuk – in the dark night, a collaboration between Bangarra and The Australian Ballet, in honour of the latter's 50th anniversary.
 The following year, she joined The Australian Ballet, at the invitation of artistic director David McAllister, making her the first indigenous person to do so.
 In 2019, she returned to Bangarra as a guest for its 30th anniversary.

 Havelka was the subject of the documentary film Ella, which premiered at the Melbourne International Film Festival in 2016.
 In 2018, arranged by the Australian Consulate-General, she visited Nouméa, New Caledonia for NAIDOC (National Aborigines and Islanders Day Observance Committee).

-Outside of dancing, Havelka learnt weaving when a production requires her to weave her own mat, she later started making and selling Aboriginal woven baskets to raise funds for Oxfam Australia.
+Outside of dancing, Havelka learnt weaving when a production required her to weave her own mat; she later started making and selling Aboriginal woven baskets to raise funds for Oxfam Australia.
 She also makes jewellery and linocuts.